AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/workday-modules.md

  <tbody>
   <tr>
    <td role="rowheader"> <p>Connection</p> </td>
-   <td> <p>For instructions about connecting your Workday account to Workfront Fusion, see <a href="../../workfront-fusion/scenarios/create-a-scenario.md#connect" class="MCXref xref">Connect the module's app or web service to Workfront Fusion</a> in the article <a href="../../workfront-fusion/scenarios/create-a-scenario.md" class="MCXref xref">Create a scenario</a>.</p> </td>
+   <td> <p>For instructions about connecting your Workday account to Workfront Fusion, see <a href="../../workfront-fusion/scenarios/create-a-scenario.md#connect" class="MCXref xref">Connect the module's app or web service to Workfront Fusion</a> in the article <a href="../../workfront-fusion/scenarios/create-a-scenario.md" class="MCXref xref">Create a scenario in Adobe Workfront Fusion</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Event Type</td>